-The Cast including Christian Bale, Michael Caine, Gary Oldman, Liam Neeson, Morgan Freeman, and Cillian Murphy did an excellent job on their performances.
+The Cast including Christian Bale, Michael Caine, Gary Oldman, Liam Neeson, Morgan Freeman, Tom Wilkinson, Ken Watanabe and Cillian Murphy all did an excellent job on their performances.

 Character Development involving Bruce Wayne becoming a vigilante who seeks justice to protect the people of Gotham City from scum & villainy spreading across districts.

 Action Sequences were fantastic, especially a chase scene with The Batmobile which is my favorite part of the film.

 The Batsuit design looked cool.
 Thank God the costume doesn’t contain bat-nipples or bat-credit card.
 Batman’s suit is a realistic version inspired military black ops minus firearms.

 Like Memento, Batman Begins is told in a non-linear or not in order timeline.
 It was used appropriately.

-Bruce Wayne/Batman has an internal flaw that involves his tragic origin story leading to his personal loss.
+Bruce Wayne/Batman has an internal flaw that involves his tragic origin story which causes his parent’s deaths.

 A Surprise Twist near the end of the movie.
 Won’t tell you what it’s all about.